List of Paid MBA Internships in Technology, Finance, and Consulting

 JPMorgan Chase offers various internship programs for MBAs.
 All begin with a week of classroom training, followed by group-specific training and practical implementation of learned skills in a real-world setting.

 In the investment banking program, interns join industry or product groups, developing and executing deals and transactions.
-Interns also perform financial analyses, conduct research, prepare pitches, and support the origination and execution of transactions.
+Interns also perform financial analysis, conduct research, prepare pitches, and support the origination and execution of transactions.
 As group experts, interns become strategic advisors to clients, internal partners, and teams.